nycmeshnet/nycmesh.net/content/faq/index.md

 ### <a name="how"></a>How does it work?

 Many NYC Mesh community members have wireless routers mounted on a rooftop or balcony to connect to other buildings, forming a network.
-Other installs such as Grand Street Guild uses fiber in the ground to connect to our network.
+Other installs, such as Grand Street Guild, use fiber in the ground to connect.

 Our network peers (connects) with many other networks inside data centers, using an [internet exchange point (IXP)](https://en.wikipedia.org/wiki/Internet_exchange_point) connection.
 This gives us direct access to the Internet without paying a commercial Internet Service Provider.
 NYC Mesh maintains a number of fiber connected sites that we call “Supernodes”.